syncfusion-content/wpf-docs/wpf/XlsIo/Conversion-Support.md

-> Note: It considers the Print Area and Page breaks while laying out, based on Print Order.
+N> It considers the Print Area and Page breaks while laying out, based on Print Order.

 ###Print Area Support